Festival of Trees event returns to raise money for Western Youth Network

-The trees are decorated by designers, retailers, High Country businesses and individuals — and displayed at public locations in West Jefferson, Boone, Blowing Rock, Banner Elk and the Linville area Decorated trees, some with extra gifts and gift certificates, will be sold on an online auction which opens Wednesday, Nov.
-17 at 12 p.m.
+The trees are decorated by designers, retailers, High Country businesses and individuals — and displayed at public locations in West Jefferson, Boone, Blowing Rock, Banner Elk and the Linville area decorated trees, some with extra gifts and gift certificates, will be sold on an online auction, which opens at noon on Wednesday, Nov.
+17.

 A selection of festive holiday wreaths, most of which will be on display at the Watauga County Recreation Center will be added to the auction on Nov.
 30.

-The auction runs through Thursday, Dec.
-2 at 8 p.m., when it will close during a livestreamed telethon, sponsored by the Leslie Eason Real Estate Team with Keller Williams.
+The auction runs through 8 p.m. on Thursday, Dec.
+2, when it will close during a livestreamed telethon, sponsored by the Leslie Eason Real Estate Team with Keller Williams.
 The telethon — hosted by festival committee member Stacey Gibson and WYN Advisory Board Member and App Regional Healthcare System CEO Chuck Mantooth — will feature local holiday entertainment, contests and prizes.

-This is the seventh year for the festival, which last year raised over $60,000 for WYN, a non-profit agency that provides programs for children and adolescents in order to build a better future and stronger community for the High Country.
+This is the seventh year for the festival, which last year raised more than $60,000 for WYN, a non-profit agency that provides programs for children and adolescents in order to build a better future and stronger community for the High Country.

-Last year, due to the COVID-19 pandemic, the festival moved from a centralized location to a new format with trees set up in multiple public establishments in the area.
+Last year, due to the COVID-19 pandemic, the festival moved from a centralized location at Chetola Resort in Blowing Rock to a new format with trees set up in multiple public establishments in the area.

 “Displaying trees in the community gave us the opportunity to introduce more people to the mission of WYN,” said Jennifer Warren, executive director of WYN.
 “It was a way to grow the program and extend our reach into some of the additional counties we serve.”